diempi/docs/docs/src/gateways/ar-io-node/bundler.md

 - `BUNDLER_ARWEAVE_WALLET` must be the entire jwk of an Arweave wallet's keyfile, stringified.
 All uploads of bundled data items to Arweave will be signed and paid for by this wallet, so it must maintain a balance of AR tokens sufficient to handle the uploads.
 - `BUNDLER_ARWEAVE_ADDRESS` must be the normalized public address for the provided Arweave wallet.

-The `ANS104` variables define filters for unbundling ANS-104 bundles and indexing the data items they contain.
-The filters provided in the `.env.bundler.example` file will unbundle anything that was submitted to Arweave by the provided bundler wallet, and index all contained data items.
-This will allow the accompanying ar.io gateway to serve this data almost instantaneously, even if it has not settled on the Arweave blockweave yet.

 The remaining lines in the `.env.bundler.example` file control settings that allow the bundler service to share data with the ar.io gateway.
-If the gateway is not using custom data configurations, the provided values should be sufficient to sync the bundler and gateway.
+Data sharing of contiguous data between a bundler and a gateway allows the gateway to serve optimistically cached data without waiting for it to fully settle on chain.

 ### Managing Bundler Access